 It was the last day of our little trek.
 After a night of little sleep and lots of Kovas’ snoring, we all woke up at the buttcrack of dawn to pack up.
 I was psyched.
 It was crappy diner food time.
 Day one had been an ordeal.
 Day two was less so.
 Day three was our shortest day.
-Nothing could go wrong on this day, right?
+Nothing could go wrong on this day where we were retracing our steps from Wilder Lake to the Highline Trailhead, right?

 The group planned on retracing our steps back uphill.
 Up from the lake basin to the Highline trail, and then up from the Highline trail to the trailhead and parking lot.
 It was pretty simple.
 We’d hiked everything on the way in, and then some when Rozanne and I missed the turn off.